rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  individuals from joining the ranks of financial sovereignty.

-Each block would be worth $30-million, with network security at an ATH despite zero block subsidy
+Each block would be worth about $3-million, with network security at an ATH despite zero block subsidies
  (it's no longer mining, just
  international settlement).

 But is all this scalable?

-There would *only* be 157.68-million transactions per year.
+There would *only* be 150-million transactions per year.

 This equates to tens-of-millions of financial sovereigns, out of billions of people.
-Most individuals will not be a sovereign.
+Most individuals will not be sovereign.
 Yet many families and dynasties will be sovereign.
-All individuals will be associated with a sovereign, either by family or by work.
+All individuals will be associated with one or more sovereigns, either by family or by work.

-Let's imagine 12-billion global population, and only 50-million sovereigns at any given point in time.
+Let's imagine there's only 50-million sovereigns at any given point in time.
 This would be scalable with base layer transactions,